davidgilbertson/react-recollect/README.md

 # Is it really OK to drop support for IE?
 Sure, why not!
 Imagine: all that time you spend getting stuff to work for a few users in crappy old browsers could instead be spent making awesome new features for the vast majority of your users.

-For inspiration, these brave websites have made the move and now show a message saying they don't support IE:
+For inspiration, these brave websites have dropped the hammer and now show a message saying they don't support IE:

 - GitHub (owned by Microsoft!)
 - devdocs.io